Morihei Ueshiba: Iwama, 1942–1969

 From 1935 onwards, Ueshiba had been purchasing land in Iwama in Ibaraki Prefecture, and by the early 1940s had acquired around 17 acre of farmland there.
 In 1942, disenchanted with the war-mongering and political manoeuvring in the capital, he left Tokyo and moved to Iwama permanently, settling in a small farmer's cottage.
 Here he founded the Aiki Shuren Dojo, also known as the Iwama dojo, and the Aiki Shrine, a devotional shrine to the "Great Spirit of Aiki".
 During this time he travelled extensively in Japan, particularly in the Kansai region, teaching his aikido.
 Despite the prohibition on the teaching of martial arts after World War II, Ueshiba and his students continued to practice in secret at the Iwama dojo; the Hombu dojo in Tokyo was in any case being used as a refugee centre for citizens displaced by the severe firebombing.
 It was during this period that Ueshiba met and befriended Koun Nakanishi, an expert in kotodama.
 The study of kotodama was to become one of Ueshiba's passions in later life, and Nakanishi's work inspired Ueshiba's concept of takemusu aiki.

 The rural nature of his new home in Iwama allowed Ueshiba to concentrate on the second great passion of his life: farming.
-He had been born into a farming family and spent much of his life cultivating the land, from his settlement days in Hokkaidō to his work in Ayabe trying to make the Ōmoto-kyō compound self-sufficient.
+He had been born into a farming family and spent much of his life cultivating the land, from his settlement days in Hokkaido to his work in Ayabe trying to make the Ōmoto-kyō compound self-sufficient.
 He viewed farming as a logical complement to martial arts; both were physically demanding and required single-minded dedication.
 Not only did his farming activities provide a useful cover for martial arts training under the government's restrictions, it also provided food for Ueshiba, his students and other local families at a time when food shortages were commonplace.